EPCCed/gpu-directives/exercises/poisson/Readme.md

 sbatch submit.sh
 ```

-## Exercise
+## Exercises

 -   The Jacobi iteration is implemented in the `compute_jacobi` function.
     Offload the main lood to the divice using openmp offloading.
 Make sure to map all the required variables to the device.
 -   Try to use a custom mapper to offload the whole grid object to the device.
 -   The file `jacobi_hip.cpp` contains an alternative implementation of the jacobi kernel using hip.
 You cun use this implmentation by compiling with `make poisson_rocm` The hip kernel is submitted by the launch_compute_jacobi_hip and expects device adresses as argument, not host addresses.
 Use omp directives to pass the correct device adresses to the function.